THE BLOOD OF CHRIST PROTECTS THE BELIEVER

 And other fell on good ground, and did yield fruit that sprang up and increased; and brought forth, some thirty, and some sixty, and some an hundred.
 (Mark 4:8)

-The three stages of Christian development, thirtyfold, sixtyfold, and a hundredfold are typified by the three assemblings of the Israelites (Deuteronomy 16:16) and also by the three divisions of the Tabernacle of the Congregation.
+The three stages of Christian development, thirtyfold, sixtyfold, and a hundredfold are typified by:

-The three areas of the Tabernacle of the Congregation were the Courtyard, the Holy Place, and the Most Holy Place.
+- The three areas in the Tabernacle of the Congregation were the Courtyard, the Holy Place, and the Most Holy Place.

 It seems clear that the Scriptures reveal three major levels of attainment in Christ, and that all who choose to do so may seek and find the hundredfold level.

-The three degrees of bearing fruit in Christ presented in the parable of the sower are as follows:
+The three degrees of bearing fruit in Christ presented in the parable of the sower are: